MyCoRe-Org/xsonify/README.md

 * element @substitutionGroup not supported

 ### TODO
-* use checked exceptions
-* replace gson with jackson
 * remove XsdNode#link and replace it with concrete member
 * implement streaming api